Canary vs. Logi Circle 2 vs. Amazon Cloud Cam vs. Arlo Q vs. Nest CamBy - 07/12/2018

 Cloud Cam doesn’t provide a way to filter through events.

 Arlo Q calls its video history a “Library.”
 From the Library, you can filter clips by camera (which camera recorded the event), favorite, motion events, audio events, manually triggered events, or event clips triggered by IFTTT.
-Of course, if you pay for Arlo Smart, you can filter for events containing people.
+Of course, if you pay for Arlo Smart, you can filter for events containing people, vehicles, animals, or packages (beta).
 If you pay for CVR, you will have access to a different timeline.

 Canary provides three options.
 First, you can filter to view all events.
 Second, you can view events that occurred when the camera was in Away Mode.
 Finally, you can filter for bookmarked events.
 As mentioned earlier, Canary Members also have access to Incident Support.
 If a burglary occurs, Canary will assign a team member to help you find footage of the event.